dapphub/ds-dach/README.md

 ```
 the on chain relay verification function can be defined as:
 ```
-  function relay(address src, address dst, uint wad, uint fee, uint nonce, uint8 v, bytes32 r, bytes32 s) public {
+  function relay(address _src, address _dst, uint _wad, uint _fee, uint _nonce, uint8 v, bytes32 r, bytes32 s) public {
-    bytes32 hash = keccak256(src, dst, wad, fee, nonce);
-    address _src;
-    bool success;
-    (success, _src) = safer_ecrecover(hash,v,r,s);
-    require(success);
-    require(_src == src);
+    Cheque memory cheque = Cheque({
+      src : _src,
+      dst : _dst,
+      wad : _wad,
+      fee : _fee,
+      nonce : _nonce
+    });
+    require(verify(cheque, v, r, s));
-    require(nonce == nonces[src]);
+    require(cheque.nonce == nonces[cheque.src]);
-    mover.move(src, msg.sender, fee);
+    mover.move(cheque.src, msg.sender, cheque.fee);
-    mover.move(src, dst, wad);
-    nonces[dst]++;
+    mover.move(cheque.src, cheque.dst, cheque.wad);
+    nonces[cheque.src]++;
   }
 ```
 where `nonces` is a mapping of addresses to uints.

-## Off chain signature generation:
-Signatures can be easily generated using `ethereumjs-util`.

-## Generalized relay a.k.a. ds-proxy / contract wallets.
-Folklore has it that the relay functionality can be generalized to execute any transaction on eco-friendly (no gas) mode.

-Such functionality can be understood as an 'all-inclusive', do-it-yourself account abstraction.
-One key difference is that the use of such proxies would require users to keep their assets in the proxy, which is `owned` by their ethereum address
-The ds-relay functionality takes a more modular approach, which is complementary to the ds-proxy.
+## Signature generation
+As soon as [this PR is merged into Metamask](https://github.com/MetaMask/metamask-extension/pull/4803#issuecomment-407828165) typed signatures can be generated using the metamask browser plug in.

+For testing purposes there is an easy script `generateSigs.js` that shows how to use [eth-sig-util](https://github.com/MetaMask/eth-sig-util) for this purpose.

+## Missing features
+- The EIP712 domain separator field should take the address of the verifying contract as input, but right now it is hard coded as 0xdeadbeef.
+- Possible gas optimization